Posted on Friday, February 26, 2010

 You might find that language classes or a set of DVDs is the method that works best for you, but you don’t need these (sometimes costly) language learning tools to get you started.
 There are resources that don’t cost a dime in your community and online.

 Try these four free language learning tools the next time you want to practice your language skills:

 1) Online Podcasts

 Podcasts, produced audio content available for free download through the iTunes store, are language learning tools that give you short lessons every day in languages from Japanese to Polish.

-These great language learning tools come in a variety of formats for every learning style: grammar lectures, vocabulary lists, dialogues and more.
+These great language learning tools also come in various formats for every learning style: grammar lectures, vocabulary lists, dialogues and more.
 Some even have downloadable worksheets that go along with the lesson, so you can pick the language learning tools that speak to you!

 2) Restaurant Menus

 Take another look at that menu when you go out to eat.
 Many international restaurants will have the dishes and ingredients listed in the regional language, and menus can be a helpful language learning tool.

 You can match up the traditional names with their English translations and order the dish in the original language — maybe even ask the waiter for help with your pronunciation!

 Food-related words are some of the most useful additions to your vocabulary when you’re learning another language.
 This language learning tool is also one of the most fun to use — especially when you get the treat of eating afterward!